 Q: How do compounded medications differ from the ones I or my clients can get from a store or regular pharmacy?

-Generic drugs are approved by the FDA.
-They have to be shown to be safe and effective; their label has to be approved by FDA; their manufacturing facilities have to follow certain FDA specifications; and the manufacturer is required to continually ensure the shelf stability of the product.
-FDA assigns an equivalency rating to human generic drugs which states whether the generics are therapeutically equivalent (achieve the same therapeutic goal) as compared to the branded product.
-Generic animal drugs have an Abbreviated New Animal Drug Application (ANADA) number assigned by the FDA, which you can typically find on the container.
-Compounds and unapproved drugs lack an ANADA number.
+A: The medications bought at a store are either brand name drugs or generic drugs.
+A generic drug is a non-brand name version of a drug: for example, Tylenol® is a brand name for a drug used in human medicine, but acetaminophen is the generic name.
+In general, buying a generic drug with the same ingredient and same strength as the brand name is equivalent to (but may be cheaper than) buying the brand name version.
+Both brand name and generic drugs are approved by the FDA.
+Therefore, they have to be shown to be safe and effective; their label has to be approved by FDA; their manufacturing facilities have to meet certain FDA specifications; and the manufacturer is required to continually ensure the shelf stability of the product.
+FDA assigns an equivalency rating to human generic drugs, which states whether the generics are therapeutically equivalent (achieve the same therapeutic goal) as compared to the branded product.

 Q: When is compounding necessary?

-- the approved drug is not commercially available, or
+- The approved drug is not commercially available.

 Otherwise the AVMA believes drugs should be compounded only from FDA-approved drugs to fulfill the regulations written to implement the Animal Medicinal Drug Use Clarification Act (AMDUCA).

 The status of drug shortages can be checked on the FDA website.

 Q: When is compounding legal?
 What criteria must be met?